paramarora09/fixyourfinance/README.md

 ## License

-MoneyTrail is open-source software licensed under the [MIT License](LICENSE).
+FixyourFinance is open-source software licensed under the [MIT License](LICENSE).

 Enjoy tracking your expenses with MoneyTrail!
 If you have any questions or need assistance, feel free to contact us or open an issue.
 Happy budgeting!